rkyle27/pingway/README.md

 * Read our [Terms of Service](https://raw.githubusercontent.com/rkyle27/pingway/refs/heads/main/terms.md)
 * Read our [Privacy Policy](https://raw.githubusercontent.com/rkyle27/pingway/refs/heads/main/privacy.md)

-If you wanna support me, here's a link to my Kofi :  [Privacy Policy](https://ko-fi.com/riverzola)
+If you wanna support me, here's a link to my Kofi :  [Kofi](https://ko-fi.com/riverzola)

  📜 License
 This project is open-source and licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 See the LICENSE file for more details.